Idov31/Nidhogg/README.md

 ## Script Execution

 Since version v1.0, Nidhogg can execute [NidhoggScripts](https://github.com/Idov31/NidhoggScript) - a tool that allows one to execute a couple of commands one after another, thus, creating playbooks for Nidhogg.
 To see how to write one check out the [wiki](https://github.com/Idov31/NidhoggScript/wiki)

+## Initial Operations

+Since version v1.0, Nidhogg can execute [NidhoggScripts](https://github.com/Idov31/NidhoggScript) as initial operations as well.
+Meaning, that if it spots the file `out.ndhg` in the root of the project directory (the same directory as the Python file) it will execute the file each time the driver is running.

 ## PatchGuard triggering features